OwnID/ownid-android-sdk/docs/sdk-gigya-doc.md

 </details>

 ## Tooltip
-The OwnID SDK's `OwnIdButton` by default shows a Tooltip with text "Login with Fingerprint".
+The OwnID SDK's `OwnIdButton` by default shows a Tooltip with text "Sign in with fingerprint" / "Register with fingerprint".
 The OwnID Tooltip view is attached to `OwnIdButton` view lifecycle.
 For login the Tooltip appears every time the `OwnIdButton` view is `onResume` state and hides on `onPause` state.
 For registration the Tooltip appears when Login ID "EditText" view contains valid email address, and follows the same `onResume`/`onPause` state logic.

 ![OwnID Tooltip UI Example](tooltip_example.png) ![OwnID Tooltip Dark UI Example](tooltip_example_dark.png)